No Ceilings: Critical reception

 Reviewing in April 2010 for MSN Music, Robert Christgau hailed No Ceilings as Lil Wayne's best release since Tha Carter III and a "welcome alternative" to his contemporaneous rock album Rebirth (2010).
 Noting a richness and humor in his lyrics, the critic said that Lil Wayne "recycles beats from Dirty South throwaways whose originals you need never think of again, shows Fabolous how fabulous the 'Throw It in the Bag' remix might have been, holds his own with Jay-Z and the Black Eyed Peas, and eases the mixtape's title onto every track".
 In another piece for The Barnes & Noble Review, Christgau elaborated on his praise, but also offered points of criticism: "[T]his is a gift except when some dolt like Tyga or Jae Milz [sic] gets a verse ... though the boasts are mostly prime and the rhymes fun enough, it's all pretty surface—there's nothing as tricky as 'Walk It Out,' much less 'I Feel Like Dying.'
 And the occasional references to his forthcoming [prison bid] are strictly by the book."
 Christgau later ranked No Ceilings as the 18th best album of the year.

+In November 2018, The Nicholls Worth included No Ceilings in its list of the best mixtapes of the past decade, alongside Acid Rap (Chance the Rapper, 2013), Days Before Rodeo (Travis Scott, 2014), A Love Letter to You (Trippie Redd, 2017), Barter 6 (Young Thug, 2015), and Luv Is Rage (Lil Uzi Vert, 2015).